 Philadelphia has more than 40,000 vacant lots, and more than 300,000 residents face hunger or food insecurity.
 Urban agriculture provides reliable sources of healthy food and income in neighborhoods that face disinvestment and environmental racism.
 But establishing and maintaining sites urban food production can be challenging.

-Representatives from the Neighborhood Gardens Trust, the Pennsylvania Horticultural Society, Philadelphia Parks and Recreation, and the Philadelphia Water Department will also be available during this event to discuss options and answer questions.
+Representatives from Soil Generation, the Neighborhood Gardens Trust, the Pennsylvania Horticultural Society, the Philadelphia Land Bank, and the Philadelphia Water Department will also be available during this event to discuss options and answer questions.
 To make this program useful for you, bring property addresses and all your questions.

 For more information contact Jonathan McJunkin at firstname.lastname@example.org